Canon 1D Mark IV vs G1X Mark II

-The G1X Mark II is a recent model that features in the current product line-up of Canon.
-In contrast, the 1D Mark IV has been discontinued (but it can be found pre-owned on eBay).
-There has not been a direct replacement model for the 1D Mark IV from Canon.
+Both the 1D Mark IV and the G1X Mark II have been discontinued, but can regularly be found used on eBay.
+The G1X Mark II was replaced by the Canon G1 X Mark III, while the 1D Mark IV does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.

 So what is the bottom line?
 Is the Canon 1D Mark IV better than the Canon G1 X Mark II or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.

 Arguments in favor of the Canon EOS-1D Mark IV:

 - More detail: Offers more megapixels (16 vs 13MP) with a 13% higher linear resolution.